Legal Help for Child Sexual Abuse

 If you cannot afford an attorney*

-Alternatively, you might consider using a subscription service like LegalShield, which can provide legal answers to any general legal questions you may have for a low monthly fee – without needing to come up with money for a retainer unless you decide to hire someone for a case.
+Alternatively, you might consider using a subscription service like LegalShield, which can provide legal answers to general legal questions for a low monthly fee.
+They also offer preferred rates on hourly fees if you need to hire an attorney, and preferred rates on flat-fee services and contingency fees as well.

 Note: We have used LegalShield for many years for both general questions and for personal cases, and our personal experience with our firm has overall been positive.
 However, experiences vary.
 You will need to use your own best judgment to find a solution that works for you.